At a glance…

 The program begins on the first and third Monday of each month and volunteers can choose to volunteer for periods ranging from 2 weeks to 12 weeks.

-This project is best suited to volunteers with plenty of energy and an enthusiasm for working with children.
-Previous experience or qualifications in early childhood education is advantageous but not required to join this project, as you will be working under the guidance of the local staff.
+This project is perfectly suited to volunteers who possess plenty of energy and enthusiasm for working with children.
+Previous experience or qualifications in early childhood education and a basic knowledge of conversational Spanish are an advantage but not required to join this project, as you will be working under the guidance of the local staff.

-This project is well suited to volunteers who are looking for an opportunity to teach English abroad to enthusiastic English learners.
+Volunteers who are looking for an opportunity to teach English abroad to enthusiastic learners are well suited to this project.

-Please note that due to school holidays, this project is closed from mid December to end of February.
+Please note that due to school holidays, this project is closed from mid-December to end of February/mid-March.

 Construction and Renovation

-This project is perfect for hard-working volunteers who don’t mind getting their hands dirty and are willing to provide support wherever help is most needed.
-Your tasks can include assisting in painting, repairing furniture and equipment, tiling, gardening, constructing internal walls and bathrooms.
+Hard-working volunteers who don’t mind getting their hands dirty and are willing to provide support wherever help is most needed, would best suit this project.
+Your tasks can include painting, repairing furniture and equipment, tiling, gardening, or assisting in the construction of internal walls and bathrooms.

-You are not required to have previous experience in construction in order to join this project, as you will be volunteering alongside placement staff and local volunteers from the surrounding communities.
+You are not required to have previous experience in construction or renovation in order to join this project, as you will be volunteering alongside local staff and volunteers from the surrounding communities.

 This project is open to pre-medical, medical and nursing students, as well as fully qualified doctors and healthcare professionals.
-An intermediate level of Spanish is also required to take part in this project.
-Once you have registered for the program, you will need to provide a copy of your qualifications and certificates to our local team in Argentia.
+A B2 level of Spanish is also required to take part in this project.
+Once you have registered for the program, you will need to provide a copy of your qualifications and certificates to our local team in Argentina.
 If you are studying, please provide a copy of your academic transcript.
 These must be received by our local team at least 2 weeks prior to your arrival in Argentina.

 It is recommended that volunteers bring their own medical scrubs, latex gloves and stethoscope.

-Please note that due to the school holidays, this project is closed from mid December to end of February.
+Please note that due to the school holidays, this project is closed from mid December to end of February/mid-March.

-The program orientation begins on the first and thrid Monday of every month and volunteers need to arrive in Buenos Aires on the day before orientation.
+The program orientation begins on the first and third Monday of every month and volunteers need to arrive in Buenos Aires on the day before orientation.

 After you have registered for the program, please book your flights to arrive at Ministro Pistarini International Airport, known as Ezeiza International Airport (EZE).
 British travellers do not require a visa to enter Argentina for a duration of 90 days.
 Your airport pick-up is included in your Program Fee.

-When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation Cordoba.
+When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

 If you are travelling in Argentina prior to your volunteer program, we can arrange for you to be picked up in Buenos Aires on the day before your program orientation.